SEL-Columbia/Nigeria_R_Training/presentation_R.md

 #### Sums, Mean, Standard Deviation

-Calculating the mean is easy, but it does require some care:
+Calculating the sum is easy, but it does require some care:

 ```r
 sum(sample_data$num_nurses_fulltime)